About Tamar Peretz

 - make review paths explicit before execution

-- separate procedures, rules, prompt assets, and deeper reference material
+- separate procedures, rules, prompt templates, workflow files, and deeper reference material

 - treat AI outputs as reviewable artifacts, not as authority by default